vijaysharm/ehyo-android/README.md

 + Check if the project structure is valid
 ++ You don't want to throw an exception when they run ./bin/ehyo ... you want them to see the usage.

-+ As part of the list plugin, we should be able to provide a filter option
++ As part of the list command, we should be able to provide a filter option

 + Add support for a --debug for verbose printing